cetrix13/aoc-wastl-starter/README.md

 ## Participation in Advent of Code

-Solve different codeing challenges in PHP.
+Solve different coding challenges in PHP.